Aggressively Defending Your Rights In Divorce Cases In Texas

-When your spouse intercepts your e-mails during your divorce process, you know that he or she has done something wrong.
+When your spouse intercepts your emails during your divorce, you know that he or she has done something wrong.
 When your spouse hurts you physically during your divorce, you know you have been wronged.
 And when your spouse hides assets during your divorce, steals from you or otherwise defrauds you, you also know that he or she did something wrong.

 Did you know, though, that these and other acts are punishable by law in civil court?
 This means that you can receive financial damages or a disproportionate share of the community estate when you are injured, when your spouse invades your privacy or when your spouse attempts to defraud you.

-- The interception of e-mails by your spouse (this is a violation of the federal Wire Tapping Act)
+- The interception of emails by your spouse (this is a violation of the federal Wiretap Act)

-- Physical injuries resulting from a violent spouse
+- Physical injuries caused by a violent spouse

 - Fraud or diminishment against your marital/community estate